 T.C.
-118 is designed to provide indoor protection against corrosion and tarnish on not only the surfaces of iron and steel parts, but also on the surfaces of copper, brass, aluminum and aluminum alloys, zinc and galvanized articles, and on silver and zinc phosphate coatings.
+104 is designed to provide indoor protection against corrosion and tarnish on the surfaces of iron and steel parts, as well as on the surfaces of copper, brass, aluminum and aluminum alloys, zinc and galvanized articles, and on silver and zinc phosphate coatings.